Common Issues encountered when installing memory cards:

 Troubleshooting:

-Camera Not Detecting Card: Ensure the card is inserted properly.
+Camera Not Detecting Card: Ensure the card is inserted properly and has clicked into place.
 If the card was previously used in another device, you may need to format it before it works in your security camera.

 Recording Issues: If the camera stops recording, it might be due to a full card.
 Check for an option to enable loop recording, or manually format the card to clear old footage.